 “The capacity to learn is a gift; the ability to learn is a skill; the willingness to learn is a choice.”
 Brian Herbert

 English sits at the heart of the primary curriculum and at St Michael’s we value our children’s right to be literate and to enjoy literature.
 Children should be taught to speak and write fluently so that they can communicate their ideas and emotions to others and be able to listen and respond when others communicate with them.
 Reading in particular, helps children to develop culturally, emotionally, intellectually, socially and spiritually.
-Reading also enables pupils both to acquire knowledge and to build on what they already know.
+Reading not only enables pupils to acquire knowledge but develops knowledge, as it helps the children to build on what they already know.
 All the skills of language are essential to fully participate as a member of society and therefore we aim to equip our pupils with a strong command of the spoken and written word, as well as develop their love of literature through widespread reading for enjoyment.

 Spelling, punctuation, grammar and handwriting:

-A consistently high standard of joint handwriting and neat presentation are promoted across the whole school, which all children and staff recognise, understand and follow.
-In Reception letter formations are taught alongside phonics.
-As soon as the children have learned their letter formation and sounds, joint handwriting is encouraged.
-From Year 1 onwards, all classes start the day with handwriting practice.
+A consistently high standard of joined up handwriting and neat presentation are promoted across the whole school, which all children and staff recognise, understand and follow.
+In Reception, letter formations are taught alongside phonics and once the children have learned their letter formation and sounds, joined up handwriting is encouraged.
+From Year 1 onwards, all classes begin the day with handwriting practice.

 We follow a structured spelling scheme.
-In Early Years and Key Stage 1, we plan our phonics lessons using the Letters and Sounds framework and we deliver the lessons using the Tower Hamlets approach.
-In Key Stage 2, a spelling rule is introduced at the beginning of every week.
-The children practise their spellings for the week by writing the words in the early morning handwriting sessions as well as revising the spellings in class, using ‘Quiz, Quiz, Trade’ strategy, and at home.
-At the end of the week, the learning is assessed by doing a spelling test and dictation.
+In Early Years and Key Stage 1, phonics lessons are planned using the Letters and Sounds framework and delivered using the Tower Hamlets approach.
+In Key Stage 2, a spelling rule is introduced at the beginning of each week.
+The children practise their spellings for the week by writing these words in the daily handwriting sessions, using the ‘Quiz, Quiz, Trade’ strategy, and revising at home.
+At the end of the week, the learning is assessed by a spelling test and dictation.

 Grammar and punctuation learning opportunities are weaved into the literacy lessons, but also taught discreetly at times.

 Writing is taught through ‘talk for writing’ (T4W) – this approach develops speaking, listening, grammar and children’s creative writing skills.
-As a result of this approach, the children are developing in successful storytellers and the quality of writing across the school is impressive.
+As a result of this approach, the children are developing into successful storytellers and the quality of writing across the school is impressive.
 The method focuses on children learning quality texts off by heart so that rich language and sentence structures are embedded and built upon every year.
-A range of fiction and non-fiction genres are taught, so that children are aware of the features of different text types.
-The three stages of T4W are emersion in the text, innovation and the independent application.
-Alan Peat’s ‘exciting sentences’ are taught discreetly, equipping the children with a bank of varied sentences they can use in their writing to engage the reader.
+A range of fiction and non-fiction genres are taught, to ensure children are aware of the features of different text types.
+The three stages of T4W are immersion in the text, innovation and independent application.
+Alan Peat’s ‘exciting sentences’ are taught discreetly, equipping the children with a bank of varied sentences they may use in their writing to engage the reader.

-To develop their reading skills in Early Years, a structured phonics approach is embedded and all the children receive 1:1 reading opportunities.
-In Year 1 we have daily guided reading sessions, with a focus on word reading and comprehension.
+To develop their reading skills in Early Years, a structured phonics approach is embedded and every child receives 1:1 reading opportunities.
+In Year 1, daily guided reading sessions are held, with a focus on word reading and comprehension.
 From Year 2 upwards, reading is taught using a whole class teaching approach.
-In dedicated reading slots, the teachers use a range of strategies to aid comprehension and encourage the teaching of reading with meaning and also to support reading with pleasure.
+In dedicated reading slots, the teachers use a range of strategies to aid comprehension and encourage reading with meaning.
 The sessions incorporate whole class modelling prior to the children applying these skills through partner and independent work.
-To be a good reader, you need to read all the time.
-Therefore, in addition to the dedicated teaching of reading, we have built in ‘reading for pleasure’ opportunities in the timetable and we always encourage the children to read at home.
+The children are frequently reminded that to be a good reader, they should read each day.
+Therefore, in addition to the dedicated teaching of reading, opportunities for ‘reading for pleasure’ are built into the timetable and children are always encouraged to read at home.

 “Not everything that can be counted counts, and not everything that counts can be counted.”
 Albert Einstein

-At St Michael’s, we believe that a high quality education in Maths not only provides vital tools for understanding the world around us, but also helps develop broader problem solving skills and a curiosity that allows children to thrive in all areas of their learning.
+At St Michael’s, we believe that a high quality education in Maths not only provides vital tools for understanding the world around us, but also helps develop broader problem solving skills.
+It also stimulates a curiosity that allows children to thrive in all areas of their learning.

-Maths is all around us - we use maths skills and capabilities every day, from estimating and making calculated choices, telling time, handling money to following a recipe and measuring accurately!
-This is why everyone needs some level of specific mathematics knowledge.
-The children must develop their mathematical understanding to fully prepare them for their future, as in most professions maths can help to perform better in your job and will help them to get ahead in the world.
+Maths is all around us - we use maths skills and capabilities every day, from estimating and making calculated choices, telling time, handling money to following a recipe and measuring accurately.
+Everyone requires some level of specific mathematics knowledge!
+In most professions a sound understanding of maths is a key requirement and the stronger it is, the better the individual is able to perform in their role.
+The children of St Michael's are encouraged to develop their mathematical understanding to its full potential to prepare them for their future in the world.